Approximating rough stochastic PDEs: Outline and proof of the main result

 As expected, the term $\Upsilon_\eps^{\ue}$ will be responsible for the emergence of an extra term in the limit.
-To treat it in Section \ref{sec:GauFluc} we will discuss the convergence of the term $D_\eps \XX_\eps$.
+This term will be treated in Section \ref{sec:GauFluc}, where the convergence of the term $D_\eps \XX_\eps$ will be discussed.

 It turns out that for $\eps$ small enough this term behaves like $\Lambda \Id$, where $\Lambda$ is the constant introduced above in \eref{e:defLambda}.
-Note that the a priori knowledge of the regularity of $\XX_\eps$ would not even imply that the quantity $\Upsilon_\eps^{\ue}$ remains bounded.
-The convergence is a consequence of stochastic cancellations.
-The relevant bound is given in Proposition \ref{prop:rand-fluc}.
-There, convergence in any stochastic $L^p$ space with respect to the Sobolev norm $H^{-\alpha}$ is proved.
-In the next subsection we will be able to conclude convergence of the triple $(u_\eps, u_\eps', R_{u_\eps})$.
+Note that the a priori knowledge of the regularity of $\XX_\eps$ would not even imply that the quantity $\Upsilon_\eps^{\ue}$ remains bounded, so that the proof of its convergence requires to exploit stochastic cancellations.
+The relevant bound is given in Proposition~\ref{prop:rand-fluc}.
+There, convergence in any stochastic $L^p$ space with respect to the Sobolev norm $H^{-\et}$, for $\eta>0$ is proved.
+In the next subsection we will be able to establish convergence of the triple $(u_\eps, u_\eps', \Rue)$.